 How Do You Marinade Girello

 As a rump roast, it’s a very suitable cut for marinades and flavorings, a very effective way of adding some extra flavor and tenderness while retaining the wonderful meaty flavors.
-Marinades or a meat sauce can help retain some of the moisture in the meat, especially the tougher cuts.
+Marinades or a meat sauce can help to tenderize steak while still retaining some of the moisture in the meat, especially the tougher cuts.

 A marinade is typically made up of an acid (vinegar, tomato, citrus, or wine) or natural enzyme (pineapple or ginger), an oil (sesame or olive), and flavoring agents (garlic, honey, herbs, and spices). the acids help to soften the meat and the oils add moisture.

 To marinade, place the mixture and the meat in a resealable bag or container.
 Place in the refrigerator for 4 to 24 hours, turning occasionally.

 - Preheat oven to 160ºC.
 Brush the beef roast lightly with oil and sear it on all sides over moderately high heat until evenly browned.
 Season with salt and pepper.